UmaRani-Github/DBMS_new/EX.NO.1_ER Diagram.md

 # EXP NO 1: ER DIAGRAM CREATION, RELATIONAL MODEL AND SCHEMA GENERATION
+### REG.NO
 ### DATE
 ## AIM:
 <div align="justify">
-   To create a ER Diagram for Bank management system or College management system using ERD Plus tool and generate the relational model with schema.
+   To create a ER Diagram for College management system (University) or Hospital Database using ERD Plus tool and generate the relational model with schema.
 </div>

 ## Algorithm